How To Claim The Research & Development Credit On Your Taxes

 What Is The R&D Tax Credit?
 The Quick Answer

-The research and development (R&D) tax credit is a federal credit available to eligible businesses that participate in qualified research and development activities.
-This tax credit is used to lower income tax liability, and in some cases, can be used to offset Alternative Minimum Tax or the employer’s share of payroll taxes.
+The Research & Development (R&D) Tax Credit is a federal tax credit available to eligible businesses that invest in qualified research activities.
+The credit can reduce a business’s federal income tax liability and, in some cases, offset Alternative Minimum Tax (AMT) or the employer’s share of payroll taxes.

 How To Claim The R&D Credit On Your Taxes